The lovely Darrell Wakelam sent our classes a lovely video message

-The children have had a fantastic start to the year and have all settled in to Year 4 brilliantly.
-Please see below for a summary of our learning so far this half term.
+The children have had a fantastic start to 2024 and have all settled back in brilliantly.
+Please see below for a summary of our learning so far.

 In English, we have been reading ‘The Princess who Hid in a Tree’ where we have been predicting what might happen from details stated and implied.
 We have also been drawing inferences such as inferring characters’ feelings, thoughts and motives from their actions and justifying inferences with evidence.

-We are unbelievably excited to get the opportunity to have a Zoom call with the author Jackie Holderness!
-We have lots of exciting questions to ask and look forward to finding out what it is like to be an author.
+We were unbelievably excited to get the opportunity to have a Zoom call with the author Jackie Holderness!
+We had lots of exciting questions and enjoyed finding out what it is like to be an author.

-In Geography, we are trying to answer the question ‘Is the Costa Blanca a world away from our local area?’
+During the Autumn term, we were trying to answer the question ‘Is the Costa Blanca a world away from our local area?’

 To launch our topic, Warren had hidden his treasure around Europe and needed our help to locate it.
 To help Warren find his treasure, we had to use a range of geographical skills, maps and atlases to:

 - locate Europe’s environmental regions, key physical and human characteristics, countries and capital cities.